Schirrms/iTop-Project-Class/README.md

 0.1.3	2020-01-11	Add the project field in Middleware and Web server/instances and Project to the menu

-0.2.0	2020-11-03	Adds a 'Members' panel to link Contacts to the project
+0.2.1	2020-11-03	Adds a 'Members' panel to link Contacts to the project, also remove the unused now fields 'Coordinator, 'ProjectManager and 'ProjectOwner' (Now to set in the member tab)